Mature Masculine

 Passive Shadow: The Rigid Romeo

-We may be faithful, but we're stale.
+He may be faithful, but he is stale.

 Near Enemies: False Versions